 NOTE: A device certificate can be used to verify that an entity is executing on the identified hardware instance.

-3.2.27 digital signature [b-ITU-T X.509]]: information is signed by appending to it an enciphered summary of the information
+3.2.27 digital signature [ITU-T X.509]: information is signed by appending to it an enciphered summary of the information

 NOTE: The summary is produced by means of a one-way hash function, while the enciphering is carried out using the private key of the signer.